Copyright 1994 - 2023 Bill's Bible Basics

 Romans 8:14, KJV

-Following his conversion, not only did Paul have to renounce his prestigious position as a Pharisee of the Pharisees, and whatever affluent lifestyle may have been associated with it, but he also had to admit to himself that much of what he had been taught as a dedicated Pharisee, and disciple of his teacher, Gamaliel, was now worthless to him, because his understanding was based upon his self-righteous zeal and blind pride, which had resulted in his faulty interpretation of the Scriptures.
-Paul realized that he was dead wrong.
+Following his conversion, not only did Paul have to renounce his prestigious position as a Pharisee of the Pharisees, and whatever affluent lifestyle may have been associated with it, but he also had to admit to himself that much of what he had been taught as a dedicated Pharisee, and disciple of his own teacher, Gamaliel, was now worthless to him.
+Why?
+Because his understanding was based on his self-righteous zeal and blind pride, which had resulted in his faulty interpretation of the Scriptures.
+Paul realized that he had been dead wrong.
 He knew that he had to begin anew from scratch.
 In the verses which follow, Paul describes his background for us, and then reveals his new perspective following his conversion: